 In general, you will be ready for discharge when you can walk, have no complications, can take in enough water (four 8-oz glasses per day).
-You will then be advised to follow the instructions given to you in a separate brochure of the bypass or sleeve diet.
+You will then be advised to follow the instructions given to you in a separate brochure.
 This information is in the packet as well as online.